 Application ProcessApply Online

-- Have college transcripts sent directly to the Office of Admissions from each institution you have attended.
+- Have college transcripts sent directly to the Office of the Registrar from each institution you have attended.

 - Set up an advising appointment.